canguruhh/MetaverseTutorials/tutorials/1-Metaverse-Wallet/README.md

 Once you've created a wallet you must get some testnet ETP from the [testnet faucet](https://free.mvs.org/).

-A function to get Wallet balances
+A function to get wallet balances.
+Note: this is the blockchain object you initialized before.
 ```
 async function getETPBalance(){

-  //Get the lastest Blockchain Length
+  //Get the latest blockchain length
   let height = await blockchain.height()

   //Get a list of wallet transactions